haifengl/bigdata/README.md

-modifications to the Store.[^13] When the MemStore reaches a certain size or the total size of all MemStores reaches the upper limit (both are configureable), the sorted key-value pairs (the key is a (row, column, version) tuple) in MemStore will flushed into a HDFS file called StoreFile in HFile format.[^14]
+modifications to the Store.[^13] When the MemStore reaches a certain size or the total size of all MemStores reaches the upper limit (both are configureable), the sorted key-value pairs (the key is a (row, column, version) tuple) in MemStore will be flushed into a HDFS file called StoreFile in HFile format.[^14]

 HFile is based on SSTable file in the BigTable.
 An SSTable provides a persistent, ordered immutable map from keys to values, where both keys